Poltergeist (1982 film): Home media

 Poltergeist was released by MGM/UA Home Video on VHS, Betamax, CED, and LaserDisc in 1982.
+It proved successful in the home video market, and finished in the top 10 for both video rental and video sales for 1983 in the United States.
 On April 8, 1997, MGM Home Entertainment released Poltergeist on DVD in a snap case, and the only special feature was a trailer.
 In 1998, Poltergeist was re-released on DVD with the same cover and disc as the 1997 release, but in a keep case and with an eight-page booklet.
-In 1999, a snap case edition with the same DVD disc, but a different cover, was released by Warner Home Video (later Warner Bros.
+In 1999, a snap case edition was released by Warner Home Video (later Warner Bros.
 Home Entertainment), after the pre-May 1986 MGM library was acquired by the Time Warner-owned Turner Entertainment Co.
 Warner tentatively scheduled releases for the 25th anniversary edition of the film on standard DVD, HD DVD, and Blu-ray in Spain and the US on October 9, 2007.
 The re-release was billed as having digitally remastered picture and sound, and a two-part documentary: They Are Here: The Real World of Poltergeists, which makes extensive use of clips from the film.
 The remastered DVD of the film was released as scheduled, but both high-definition releases were eventually canceled.
 Warner rescheduled the high-definition version of the film, and eventually released it only on the Blu-ray format on October 14, 2008.

 To commemorate the film's 40th anniversary, Poltergeist was released by Warner Bros. on 4K UHD Blu-ray on September 20, 2022.